10 Animals With Snake Venom Resistance

 © Wikimedia Commons User: Anna Liflyand – CC BY-SA 3.0

-The boldest, cockiest snake-resistant animal.
-The mongoose doesn’t flee from the sight of cobras – it hunts them across the African savannah, for their tasty serpent meat.
+Quite possibly the boldest, cockiest snake-resistant animal of all.
+The mongoose doesn’t just flee from the sight of cobras – it hunts them across the parched African savannah, for their tasty serpent meat.

-Mongooses have the initial ability of extreme speed, allowing them to effortlessly dodge a cobra’s lunges mid duel.
-Over the ages, their eyes have particularly adapted for snake-style manoeuvres.
-However, if they fail to dodge, mongooses have venom resistance as a backup.
-They can take a bite from a forest cobra, red spitting cobra, or Egyptian cobra without succumbing to their merciless toxins.
+Mongooses have the initial ability of extreme speed, allowing them to effortlessly weave between a cobra’s lunges.
+Over the ages, their eyes have adapted specifically to cope with snake-style manoeuvres.
+Even if mongooses fail to dodge, which they occasionally do, they have venom resistance as a backup.
+They can take a bite from a forest cobra, red spitting cobra or Egyptian cobra without succumbing to their merciless toxins.

 3 Savannah monitor